David-YY-Berger/RefactoringAssistant/README.md

   - Optional: Tests organized by section (by Testrail/Jenkins)

 ### 3. Discrepancy Tracker
-- **Input:** A group of tests (by list of test names, directory path, excel file)
+- **Input:** A group of tests (by excel file)
-- **Output:** Discrepancies between regular and new ng files copies of the tests (if they exist)
-  - In <ins>text file</ins>, organized by old and new discrepancies
+- **Output:** (find ng/non ng tests acc to excel file's column 'result' (=passed/passed with no code change)
+  - For ng tests: Shows Discrepancies (old and new) between the tests, in <ins>text file</ins>
+  - For non ng tests: Overwrite the new 'ng' test files with the content of the regular files
 <br />
 <br />
 <br />

 ## Capabilitites
-- Maps relations btw test names, path, testng files, and servers
+- Maps relations btw test names, path, content, testng files, and servers
-- Scans test files for key substrings, organizes accordingly
+- Scans test files for key substrings, analyzes results (on large scale)
-- Automatically creates refactored files and directories without build errors
+- Automatically refactors files and directories without build errors

 ## Ideas for Expansion